AMBER17/CS2-AuroraDuel/README.md

 - **Improved structure**: Better separation of concerns with utility classes
 - **Code cleanup**: Removed unnecessary code and simplified complex methods
 - **Better maintainability**: Easier to extend and modify with centralized helper functions

+### Advanced Loadout System

+A new probabilistic loadout system has been implemented:

+- **Configurable scenarios**: Create custom loadout scenarios (full buy, half buy, pistol only, etc.)
+- **Probability-based selection**: Each scenario has a configurable probability percentage
+- **Flexible configuration**: Configure weapons, armor, and grenades per scenario
+- **Automatic normalization**: Probabilities are automatically normalized if they don't sum to 100
+- **Team-specific weapons**: Different primary weapons for T and CT teams per scenario